 Kittens are not only the cutest little balls of floof in the world but the most delicate and sensitive floof-balls.
 Their immune system is still developing, which makes them more susceptible to illnesses than adult cats.
 In part this is because their gut, where 70% of their immune system is located, hasn't had time to fully colonise and diversify with bacteria.
-That's why we pack our kitten food recipes with pre and probiotics to help support healthy gut flora.
+That's why we offer probiotic kitten food and prebiotic kitten food to help support healthy gut flora.

 On top of this, kittens are eagerly trying to understand their new world.
 This means lots of eating and licking things they probably shouldn't and adventuring into places they shouldn't.